-Ex-officer charged with negligence in Florida school shooting freed on bail
+Ex-Florida deputy charged with neglect in school shooting freed on bond

 Peterson also faces legal trouble in civil court.
 Last May, the father one of the students killed in Parkland filed a wrongful death lawsuit against the former deputy.

-Reporting by Peter Szekely in New York.
-Writing and additional reporting by Steve Gorman in Los Angeles; Editing by Bill Berkrot and Tom Brown
+Reporting by Peter Szekely in New York; writing and additional reporting by Steve Gorman in Los Angeles; editing by Bill Tarrant and Bill Berkrot